bninamango-personal/Player/README.md

 # Player
-Player creation and movement in console of visual studio.
+Player creation and movement in the console of visual studio.